davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

 button in the top left corner is pressed.
 If the checkbox is not checked, accounts can be loaded by selecting them in the list and then clicking on the *Load selection to live* button.

+The *Preserve state on shutdown* checkbox sets the ``save_to_file`` parameter inside :func:`~daf.core.run` to True if checked or False if not checked.
+Basically this means that if the checkbox is checked, DAF will save the accounts list (and guilds, messages, ...) to a binary file on DAF shutdown and every 2 minutes to prevent data loss on force shutdown.
+When starting DAF again, the same list will be loaded from file into DAF.

+State preservation is not really meant as a shilling feature where you can define the schema statically inside the GUI and save it to a JSON file, but it's meant to be used in case DAF will have accounts, guilds, messages dynamically added while it's running (added in *Live view*).

 If *Import from live* is pressed, the GUI will copy the accounts loaded inside daf into our list.

 Logger is automatically loaded at start and cannot be changed for a different logger without stopping the framework first.